debeando/MySQLBasicTraining/README.md

 ### phpMyAdmin

-Open your web browser and navigate to [http://127.0.0.1](http://127.0.0.1).
+Open your web browser and navigate to [http://127.0.0.1:8080](http://127.0.0.1:8080).
 You should see the phpmyadmin login page.
 Log in to the phmyadmin interface either using MySQL **root** user and **admin** password.

 ## Appreciation

-- Thanks by Giuseppe Maxia (datacharmer) to build [sample database](https://github.com/datacharmer/test_db).
+- Thanks by Giuseppe Maxia (datacharmer) to build [sample database](https://github.com/datacharmer/test_db) for MySQL.

 ## Issues